Raniel-Athayde/Questoes-do-the-huxley/README.md

-# Questoes-do-the-huxley
+# Questoes do the huxley
-Compilado das minhas respostas do The huxley
+Compilado das minhas respostas de algumas das questões do The huxley